AlexanderEllis/blog/content/posts/morse-code.md

 ---
 title: "Little games to learn Morse Code in your browser"
-date: 2022-02-03T09:32:54-05:00
+date: 2022-02-04T22:32:54-05:00
 draft: false
 ---

 This is a pair of games for playing with Morse Code.
-Before you begin, I'd recommend headphones and turning your volume down just in case.
+Before you begin, I'd recommend headphones (wired for lower latency) and turning your volume down just in case.

 Game options available at the bottom of the page.